Mayor’s announcement guarantees all City & purchase of service employees will make $15/hour by end of 2018

 A new organization called Project Princess is working with the nonprofit Phipps Neighborhoods to provide Bronx eighth-graders and high school students with their dream prom dresses.

-Founder Sarah Richman, 16, hasn’t even been to prom yet, but … Continue Reading
+Founder Sarah Richman, 16, hasn’t even been to prom yet, but she has seen peers … Continue Reading

 Career Network: Healthcare was highlighted in JP Morgan Chase & Co.’s New Skills at Work 2014 Year in Review: